 Malaysia has just over 4600 kilometers of coastline and borders the South China Sea, the Sulu Sea, the Sulawesi Sea, and the Straits of Malacca.
-But the main attraction why divers are attracted to the country lies in Borneo.
+But the main attraction for divers lies in Borneo.

 Scuba Diving Sipadan Islands, Borneo Malaysia

-The wonders of the scuba diving sites on the islands of Sipadan can be easily accessed from the town of Semporna, which is just 35 kilometers north of the island or just an hour’s boat ride away.
+The wonders of the scuba diving sites on the islands of Sipadan can be easily accessed from the town of Semporna.
+Situated just 35 kilometers north of the island or an hour’s boat ride away.

 The 5 Best Dive Sites in Sipadan

-The island has a total of twelve dive sites which each offers its distinctive features and attractions.
-A total of 16,846 hectares consist of coral reefs and sea areas around the Island are now official park areas.
+The islands have a total of twelve dive sites, each offering distinctive features and attractions.
+With a total of 16,846 hectares of coral reefs, the sea surrounding the small island is now an official park area.

 This makes the Malaysian Borneo one of the best places to go for your scuba fix so grab your scuba diving gear.
-And here are 5 dive sites in the Sipadan islands which you just can’t afford to miss out on.
+Here are 5 diving destinations in the Sipadan islands which you just can’t afford to miss out on.

 1. Barracuda Point

-Barracuda Point is outstanding and is known as one of the top dive sites which is know for its great barracuda shoal (in the thousands) which are often seen in a tornado like formation.
+Barracuda Point is outstanding and known for its great barracuda shoal (in the thousands) which are often seen in a tornado like formation.

-The Barracuda Point dive starts off by descending deep along the sheer wall, looking out into the blue for pelagics.
+You will start the Barracuda Point dive by descending deep along the sheer wall, looking out into the blue for pelagics.
 Eventually, you end up heading towards the south at a depth of around 22 meters.

-The current will then bring you towards the most memorable part of your Sipadan Island diving experience, Barracuda Point.
-It is here where you will meet the schools in the thousands of Barracuda.
-You will finish towards the shallows of the beautiful coral garden.
+The current will then bring you towards the most memorable part when you dive Sipadan, Barracuda Point.
+It is here where you will meet thousands of barracuda before finishing towards the shallows of the beautiful coral garden.